TheGamerDogTM/wand/README.md

 # wand

+This is standart wand without media server

-Wand makes it easy to configure dash, houdini and a media server.
+Wand makes it easy to configure dash, houdini.

 ## Basic setup